Lex Luthor: The New 52

 After the Collector attacks Metropolis and Luthor's deal with the villain is exposed, Luthor is fired as a consultant to the U.S. military by General Sam Lane himself.
-He is later instrumental in the creation of the New 52 version of the Kryptonite Man, known in this world primarily as the K-Man.
+He is later instrumental in the creation of the New 52 version of the Kryptonite Man, known in this world primarily as K-Man.
 A few years later, Luthor's schemes against Superman and some of his crimes are exposed.
 He is arrested and imprisoned in a special U.S. government prison.

 In the "Forever Evil" storyline, Luthor plays a major role in opposing the Crime Syndicate, an evil version of the Justice League from a parallel Earth.
 He founds the New 52 incarnation of the Injustice League, helping Batman to free their world from the Syndicate's control and saving Superman's life from a kryptonite attack by Syndicate member Atomica.
 Public opinion of Lex Luthor becomes favorable.
 After learning an entity destroyed the Crime Syndicate's Earth, Luthor wants to prepare for the possibility that his Earth could be threatened next.
 To aid him in this and continue his new role as a hero, he requests Justice League membership.
 The Justice League are not sure about his altruism but decides his membership would make it easier to monitor him.
 While a Leaguer, Luthor helps against several threats, wearing a high-tech warsuit created by reverse-engineering Kryptonian technology, and builds a new Watchtower for the team.

 When the New God Darkseid is seemingly killed, his "Omega Effect" is contained in Lex Luthor, temporarily turning him into a God of Apokolips.

 The New 52 Superman's identity is revealed to the world and the hero subsequently loses most of his powers.
 Superman consults Luthor for help, but the villain cannot believe that someone as powerful as Superman would pretend to be someone as ordinary as Clark Kent.
-He decides that Superman's loss of power is a convenient lie to hide the fact that Clark Kent is not really the Man of Steel, that he is only dressing like him and has found a way to acquire limited powers of his own.
-Luthor asks Clark to tell him the truth of why he and Superman are lying to the world, but the Man of Steel has no answers for him.
+He decides that Superman's loss of power is a convenient lie to hide the fact that Clark Kent is not really Superman, that he is only dressing like him and has found a way to acquire limited powers of his own.
+Luthor asks Clark to tell him the truth of why he and Superman are lying to the world, but Superman has no answers for him.